BarrettFrost/Smart_menu-project/readme.md

 ...and so on.

 We favored this technique for many reasons.
 Firstly, it kept us focused on achieving our core requirements.
 Secondly, it made it easy for all members on the team to communicate and understand the stages of development for each subsystem despite the distribution of work.
 Finally, it ensured that we abided by the agile design principle of 'just good enough', and did not waste manpower on unneccesary feature bloat.
-Large goals were broken up, worked in pieces and built up incrementally so progress was continuous and clearly visible.
+Progress was continuous and clearly visible at every step.
 Where this was most obvious was in our work on networking/mqtt implementation.
 We built the local functions in sprint 1, dummy networking in sprint 2, and connected the halves in sprint 3.
 This way, not only were we constantly testing at every step to ensure that the subsystems functioned, there was also less dependency between the two codeblocks, i.e. a much easier time debugging later.

 #### Example: M5 Final evaluation
 ---